- About Us +

 * Text books on Computer Programming languages and applications

-Apart from the staff members of the CCRES the Computer Advisory Committee oversees the functining of the centre.
+Apart from the staff members of the CCRES the CCRES Core Committee oversees the functioning of the centre.